lino-framework/welfare/docs/specs/integ.rst

     >>> ses = rt.login('robin')
     >>> translation.activate('en')

-A technical tour into the :mod:`lino_welfare.modlib.integ` module.
+This document describes the :mod:`lino_welfare.modlib.integ` plugin.
 See also :doc:`/tour/autoevents`.

 Table of contents: